rounakdatta/rounakdatta.github.io/_posts/2018-02-08-elab-quick-print.markdown

 - Doesn't matter if questions are incomplete in between

+- Accepts C, C++, Java, Python as the available options for program evaluation

-- Evaluates only the completed and verified questions
+- Evaluates only the completed and 100% verified questions

-- Collects all the evaluation reports in JPG format, converts them to PDF and concatenates all the PDFs
+- Collects all the evaluation reports in PNG format, converts them to PDF and concatenates all the PDFs

-- Single PDF file shareable with classmates to share progress
+- Single PDF file shareable with classmates to share progress / as final eLab submission eport

-- Uses Python requests, BeautifulSoup instead of (resource heavy and difficult-to-use) Selenium.
+- Uses Python library - _requests_ (for getting the reports) and _img2pdf_ (for converting to PDF) instead of (resource heavy and difficult-to-use) Selenium.

-**This project is ongoing and is expected to be completed by the end of February 2018.**
+**A web-app is on its way.**

 Find the GitHub repo <a href="https://github.com/rounakdatta/elab-quick-print">here</a>.